How to Survive a Recession Economy

 2. Develop specialized skills in specific areas of your profession.
 You are lucky if you have specialized in a particular area which is vital to your company's operations.
 Specialization, in these days, is an insurance itself.
 If not, try to acquire skills in multiple areas and make yourself valuable and exceptional.
 Remember in a recession you cannot take your job for granted.
 The Companys in the present day world are so profit driven that they can spring a surprise on you any day.
 Many companies also use recession to get rid of deadwood.
 So make sure that you add value to the team in which you work.

 5. Choose your leaders wisely.
 Of course, your one vote will not make much difference.
-But in a democracy you have to play your role.
+But in a democracy you have to play your role as a responsible citizen and vote according to your interests and those of your community.
 A country cannot afford leaders who have grandiose plans and extravagant spending habits at the expense of public money.
-Consider whether your love for a particular politician or politicial party is more important than your retirement and the future of your children.
+Consider whether your love for a particular politician or political party is more important than your retirement and the future of your children.

-6. Help others by doing voluntary work.
-Help those who may be looking for a job or looking for moral support in difficult times.
+6. Help others within your constraints.
+Do not think of yourself alone but others too.
+Help them through voluntary service or donating for good causes.
+Help those who are in need of an employment or looking for moral or emotional support in difficult times.
 It will not only make you feel good, but also will help you in the long run to expand your network of connections.

 7. Have faith in your destiny and in God.
 Trust that things will resolve themselves eventually and life will return to normal.
 Live with the conviction that suffering is an important part of human life and we can always learn from our mistakes and difficulties.
 A recession, such as the one we witnessed in the USA few years ago, shakes up everyone and makes them realize the importance of financial planning and the need for achieving positive net worth.